Antonio-Prado/Internet-connection-SLA-RTD-and-PL-check/README.md

 Example: sudo ./SLA.sh 1000 90 0.03

-It implies sending 1000 ICMP and ICMPv6 packets to the two defined anchor hosts, do the math and check the SLA assuming that the average RTD must be less than 90ms and that average PL must be equal to or less than 0.03%.
+It implies sending 1000 ICMP and ICMPv6 packets to the defined hosts, do the math and check the SLA assuming that the average RTD must be less than 90ms and that average PL must be equal to or less than 0.03%.